 Martin Luther King Jr. has said, “More and more I feel that the people of ill will have used time much more effectively than have the people of good will.
 We will have to repent in this generation not merely for the hateful words and actions of the bad people but for the appalling silence of the good people.
 Human progress never rolls in on wheels of inevitability; it comes through the tireless efforts of men willing to be co-workers with God, and without this hard work, time itself becomes an ally of the forces of social stagnation.
 We must use time creatively, in the knowledge that the time is always ripe to do right.”

-So, I decided to share my thoughts and reflections on different issues that I care about.
-If it starts a good discussion and soul searching, even better.
-I invite you to walk on the roads of peace!
+So, I decided to share thoughts and reflections on different issues I care about.
+Let’s walk on the roads of peace!